Trial date set for teenagers charged with murder at seaside resort

 A 12-year-old girl, arrested on Tuesday in Basildon, Essex, has been bailed.

-The 16-year-old girl and 14-year-old boy, who cannot be named for legal reasons, have been remanded into youth detention accommodation.
+The 16-year-old girl and the two boys, who cannot be named for legal reasons, have been remanded into youth detention accommodation.

 A plea and trial preparation date has been set for November 6.